monirel-hash/application-de-produits--React-CRUD-/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # DESCRIPTIN:
->This is a simple application with 3 pages that allows users to view, filter, and add products.
+>This is a simple application with 3 pages that enables users to view, filter, and add products.
 The main page displays a list of products with the ability to filter by name, category, stock status, and price range using the ProductFilter component.
 Clicking on a product's name leads to a details page showing the product's name, description, brand, category, price, and stock status.
 The third page is a form for adding a new product, which requires validation of all fields.
 The app uses routing to navigate between the pages.
+Additionally, the list of products displayed on the main page is retrieved from an API using an asynchronous call with the axios library.
+This ensures that the products displayed are always up-to-date and accurate.
+>
+>The ProductFilter component also works in conjunction with this API call, allowing users to filter the list of products based on their preferences.
+Similarly, when a new product is added using the form on the third page, the data is sent to the API through another asynchronous call for storage and future retrieval.
+> The use of asynchronous calls helps to improve the performance and reliability of the application.

 # SCREEENS: